-There is a reason why this structure is stripped from any awe elements and beauty.
-This was a prison and prisons, as any other institutional buildings, are more function than form, they serve a purpose.
-Can we confess we were thrilled to be inside a prison (as weird as it may sound)?
+There is a reason why this structure is stripped of any awe elements and beauty.
+This was a prison and prisons, as any other institutional buildings are more function than form, they serve a purpose.
+Can we confess we were thrilled to be inside a jail (as weird as it may sound)?
 I think it was the appeal of the structure to be honest and the collection of old cameras (and related gadgets).

 As (intentional) geeks this was pretty close to heaven: the cameras, walking in and out of old cells, looking out the barred windows to the city, seeing where Camilo Castelo Branco (a Portuguese 19th Century romantic novelist) had been incarcerated for adultery.
 The piece that attracted me the most was the story behind the composition of this 1908 New Year’s postcard (or the interpretation of it) by Aurélio Paz dos Reis, known as the pioneer of cinema in Portugal.

-We saw more tourists than customers and we were expecting (sorry, I was expecting) crowds of customers and half empty, close to out of stock, stands of fresh produce — judging by the mid-morning time we got there on a Saturday.
-Although the place is a bit rundown and in need of serious fixing up, there are enough pops of color to make it a great place for photography.
+We saw more tourists than customers, and we were expecting (sorry, I was expecting) crowds of customers and half empty, close to out of stock, stands of fresh produce — judging by the mid-morning time we got there on a Saturday.
+Although the place is a bit rundown and in need of severe fixing up, there are enough pops of color to make it an excellent place for photography.
 But you see, this is a market and vendors expect you to buy their products, not just show the pretty photos you took that Saturday morning.
-Which is why they paid no attention to us or reciprocated my attempts of engaging in conversation to know more about their routine.
+They paid no attention to us or reciprocated my attempts at engaging in conversation to know more about their routine.

-This was the first place (in years) that I couldn’t take advantage of my “looks like a foreigner” status because they don’t want to waste time entertaining or posing for foreigners.
-At the end of the day, they want their prayers to Our Lady of Conception to be heard (they have a statue of this Portugal’s patron saint at the entrance of the market) and they want the return on their investment.
+This was the first place (in years) that I couldn’t take advantage of my “looks like a foreigner” status because they don’t want to waste time entertaining or to pose for foreigners.
+They want their prayers to Our Lady of Conception to be heard (they have a statue of this Portugal’s patron saint at the entrance of the market) and they want the return on their investment.